jakelazaroff/til/svelte/bail-out-of-a-reactive-block.md

 </script>
 ```

-If you have multiple conditions, or need to run some logic within the reactive block before bailing out, you can take advantage of the fact that `$:` uses [JS label syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label), and use the `break` statement to bail out of that block:
+If you have multiple conditions, or need to run some logic within the reactive block before bailing out, you can take advantage of the fact that `$:` uses [JS label syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label), and use the `break` statement to bail out of the block:

 ```html
 <script>